 Hemorrhoids are the most common causes of rectal bleeding and are rarely dangerous.
 They can clear up after a couple of weeks.

-Hemorrhoids can often get better on without surgery or inpatient procedures.
-If surgery is necessary a provider will typically use an injection to close off hemorrhoid or cauterize hemorrhoid.
+Hemorrhoids can often get better without surgery or inpatient procedures.
+If surgery is necessary, a provider will typically use an injection to close off hemorrhoid or cauterize hemorrhoid.